qgervacio/apache-airflow/README.md

 # apache-airflow
-Docker Apache Airflow using all packages
+Docker Apache Airflow using all packages.

+Use for educational purposes only.

+Have fun.